nickworks/Edge2-Wiki/docs/dev/player-journey.md

 		2. After working on X constructions, unlocks an item in the Manor
 	5. Sacred chamber
 ## Between Play-throughs
+1. The player can explore the mansion
+2. New sections become accessible over time
+3. Player can read texts in the library
+4. Player can "talk" to William Sheffield
 ## Long-term Progression
 1. Unlock relics in the Gateway Chamber
 2. Unlock books in the Manor Library